 - 2 tablespoons dry vermouth (can substitute white wine or sherry) optional

-- 2 ¼ cups low sodium chicken stock
+- 2 ¼ cups chicken stock from rotisserie chicken or low-sodium broth

 - 1 cup frozen peas